nestjs/docs.nestjs.com/content/fundamentals/dependency-injection.md

 export class ApplicationModule {}
 ```

-> **Notice** Instead of a custom token, we have used the `ConfigService` class, and therefore we have overridden the default implementation.
+> warning **Notice** Instead of a custom token, we have used the `ConfigService` class, and therefore we have overridden the default implementation.

 In this case, even if any class depends on `ConfigService`, Nest will inject an instance of the provided class (`DevelopmentConfigService` or `ProductionConfigService`) instead.